HedgeMage/fhe-web/content/matrix.md

 5. In the end, this server is a hobby project.
 No uptime or security promises are made, and your operational security is your own responsibility.

-6. Local and federated users are encouraged to join #general:freehold.earth to receive server news and reach operators in the event of any problem.
+6. Local and federated users are encouraged to join `#freehold.earth:freehold.earth` to receive server news and reach operators in the event of any problem.

 7. When in doubt, be nice.
 When free from doubt, be as nice as you can manage anyway.